 Campaigners have shown that local people would welcome an ITA for Bristol.
 Bristol City Councillors also unanimously passed a motion in favour of considering an ITA in 2007, and local bus companies First and Wessex Connect support the idea.
 The local paper the Evening Post is mounting a current campaign in favour of an ITA.

 Campaign for Better Transport's view:

-Drawing on the views of expert consultants and local campaigners, we also submitted detailed objections to the South Bristol Link Road proposa to the Department for Transport:
+Drawing on the views of expert consultants and local campaigners, in 2011 we submitted detailed objections to funding the South Bristol Link Road proposa to the Department for Transport: